Yu5hin/CTF-Overall/REV/csaw2023/impossibrawler/README.md

 with .exe file will take us to a game where we have to beat all enemies to get the flag.
 Of course, author may do something to make it impossible to win the game in the usual way.

 and A .pck file is a package file — a binary or archive format used by different software to bundle data together.
+It is the main file we need to analyze.

 I will use [Godot](https://godotengine.org/) to solve it , and I use Godot editor version 3.5 to edit   [Godot-ver3.5](https://godotengine.org/download/3.x/windows/)  i will create a tutorial file later.